M1ck0/css-grid/README.md

 ### What is `scss` file for?

-I use `scss` to write this code because it gives 'super powers' to `css`, and helps me in writing code faster.
+I use `scss` to write this code because it gives 'superpowers' to `css`, and helps me in writing code faster.

-If you want to fork this repository and extend it on your own or you want to contribute to this project, here are instructions on how to get started with it.
+If you want to fork this repository and extend it on your own, or you want to contribute to this project, here are instructions on how to get started with it.

 1. Clone this repo